 The 22-Year-Old NASA Engineer Working to Send a Rocket to Mars

 STEM Tiera Fletcher, a rocket structural analysis engineer at the Boeing Company, is no average young woman.
+In fact, she's out of this world.

 Describe the work you're doing at Boeing and NASA.